libp2p/js-libp2p/OKR.md

 - libp2p and libp2p-switch become full state machines
 - libp2p has a network visualization tool

+**libp2p is seen as the goto p2p networking stack**
+- kick off the js.libp2p.io Welcome page
+- Onboard 3 new full time contributors

 Once these OKRs are finished, you will be able to find them on the [2018 Q3 libp2p OKRs Spreadsheet](https://docs.google.com/spreadsheets/d/1HTXfgR5FyPTFhsTkFPRThkeMvHvCgJOaAs7BSl_vQ_0/edit#gid=1241853194)

 ## Previous Quarters